KEEPING HISTORY HOPPING: JACOB THOMAS

 One of Thomas’ goals has been to refresh the museum’s exhibitions.
 According to him, lavish, expensive, permanent exhibits were extremely popular from the 1980s through 2000s but in recent years the industry has taken a dramatic turn.
 “Since I’ve been in school and gotten out of school there has been a complete 180-degree switch,” Thomas said.
 “Although they look nice, every exhibit gets dated … Plus, it limits you.
 If it’s up there it’s going to take up a bunch of space and the more money you spend you’re going to be loathe to replace it.”

 Ideally, Thomas said, two of the museum’s four main exhibition spaces will eventually be what he called semi-permanent, staying up for around 10 years.
 The other two will rotate every two to three years.
 “You’re looking for people to come back,” Thomas said, explaining the philosophical change.
 “Once you’ve seen it, you’ve seen it.
 I think you want to show that you’re a dynamic organization; you’re open to change, you’re open to movement, you’re open for growth.”

 He also is looking into the possibility of building a virtual tour or app for the museum.

-The Museum at Central School is located at 124 Second Ave.
+The Northwest Montana History Museum is located at 124 Second Ave.
 E. in Kalispell.
 More information is available at www.yourmuseum.org.